-The Oracle Database 19c upgrade is a big change from previous Oracle eBusiness Suite database upgrades.
+The Oracle EBS 19c upgrade is a big change from previous Oracle eBusiness Suite database upgrades.
 The database version upgrade along with the Oracle Multitenant conversion, make this upgrade a little more complex than previous Oracle eBusiness Suite database upgrades.

 In this article we will give you our valuable lessons learnt from our completed upgrade projects.

 Why is this upgrade different to previous ones?

 There are a number of changes that make this upgrade a little more tricky than before:

 - Oracle EBS 12.2 has a large number of objects and makes user of Edition Based Redefinition for object versioning.
 This impacts the post-upgrade compile of invalid database objects.

 - The Oracle Multitenant conversion is mandatory as part of the upgrade process – the Oracle eBusiness Suite database becomes a pluggable database.
 This is an additional step that must be completed after the Oracle Database 19 upgrade.